Burleigh Township, Michigan

 Burleigh Township is a civil township of Iosco County in the U.S. state of Michigan.
-As of the 2000 census, the township population was 775.
+As of the 2020 census, the township population was 726.

 Geography

 According to the United States Census Bureau, the township has a total area of 34.7 sqmi, of which 34.7 sqmi is land and 0.03% is water.
+The City of Whittemore, one of the smallest cities in Michigan, is an enclave within the township.